lennyleadership/code_cokbuk/content.en/docs/01_R_codes/06_load_data/01_work_with_Excel/02_load_multiple_excel.md

 list_files <- list.files(filepath, pattern='*.xlsm$|*.xlsx$|*.xls$', full.names = T,  recursive = T, ignore.case = T)
 ```
 Note of wild card:
-`$` means 'to end with` to ensure xls is the file extension, because some file may have xls in the file name.
+`$` means 'to end with' to ensure xls is the file extension, because some file may have xls in the file name.
 `*` means everything.